 - Objectives, targets and preventative actions.

 - The strategic direction of the organization.

 Management review inputs can be described as resources such as people, materials, energy, information and finance that are put into a system to seek the desired output.

 When management reviews its business performance, it should take into consideration:

-- The status of actions taken from previous reviews.
+- The ongoing status of actions taken from the previous reviews.

-- Customer satisfaction and feedback in various forms.
+- Customer satisfaction and feedback from interested parties.

-- How the company’s objectives have been met.
+- How the company’s health and safety objectives have been met.

 - The results and outcomes of monitoring and measuring activities.

-- The results and outcomes of external audits and internal audits.
+- The results and outcomes of internal and external audits.

-- How well day-to-day resources are operating and if there is a requirement to adjust resourcing.
+- Adequacy of resources and if there is a requirement to adjust resourcing.

 - How effective actions have been to reduce and mitigate risks and promote opportunities.

 - Any implications for compliance with legal obligations and other legal requirements.